There’s a commonly believed myth going around that XLT on a Ford truck means “Extra Long Truck.”

 Differences Between Ford XL And XLT Trucks

-Aside from the diesel engine and some enhancements, the primary differences are in appearance.
+Aside from the diesel engine and some enhancements, the principal differences are in appearance.
 Since optional upgrades are available on both packages, it comes down to how much visuals matter to you.

-A lot of individuals may like the XL version.
-You can pay extra for carpets or heated mirrors to create a unique specification that is in between the XL and the XLT.
+A lot of people may like the XL version.
+You can pay extra for carpets or heated mirrors to create a tailored specification that is in between the XL and the XLT.

-If you’d prefer more opulence, look to the higher F-150 trim levels.
+If you’d prefer more grandeur, look to the higher F-150 trim levels.
 These include:

 - Lariat